GuiMarques98/fix10/DOCUMENT.md

 Disabling the service is used as a preventive measure to block any data from being sent.
 The drawbacks of leaving such telemetry on include its intrusiveness, questionable impact on privacy, and active usage of the active network connection (especially a problem on metered or limited connections).

 ## dmwappushsvc, Dmwappushservice
+*Since v1.3.0, these services are no longer automatically disabled by Fix10, but you can uncomment the lines if you want to.*

 This service is the WAP Push Message Routing Service.
 Microsoft has not documented this service extensively, but it is used for system bootstrapping and provisioning, and is often also considered to be connected with telemetry (see the service above), so it is often recommended to disable it along DiagTrack.

 **Important note: disabling this service will break the *sysprep* script: the script will simply freeze.** To fix this issue, simply enable the service again with the following command under the Command Line running as an administrator: `sc config Dmwappushsvc start= auto & net start Dmwappushsvc`